ibe-uw/tiara/docs/organellar_pipeline.md

 ### The pipeline

 1. Classify assembled contigs with **tiara**.
-2. Take the organellar fraction (with or without unkowns)
+2. Take the organellar fraction with or without unkowns
 3. Extract reads that map to organellar fraction.
-4. Assemble the reads again using metSpades.
+4. Assemble the reads again using metaSpades.
 5. Bin them using suitable software (like metabat2 or concoot).
 6. Use **tiara** again for separate mitochondrions from plastids.

 After that you can manually annotate formed MAGs.

+#### Minimum sequence length

+If you are trying identify parts of organellar genomes of rare micro eukaryotes you can decrease cut-off to 1kb in your run (at the expense of the increase of false positives).

+#### Unknowns

+To maximize sensitivity of identification organells, you may consider to add this fraction to your analysis.
+Other sequences which might end up in the class 'unknowns' can be easily removed during preprocessing step like binning and bin refinement.

 [Back to README](README.md)